Kureishi/Patient_Triage_System/README.md

 - **View** — click any input report or generated recommendation to load it in the right-hand pane, titled with its actual name (not "(anonymous)").

+**Note:** the "Input reports" and "Recommendations" lists are just a live directory listing of `input_reports/` and `output_recommendations/` relative to wherever you launch `p-tri`/`p-tri-ui` from (or `TRIAGE_INPUT_DIR` / `TRIAGE_OUTPUT_DIR` if set) — there's no database behind it.
+This repo ships with the 5 sample reports from `generate_samples.py` already sitting in `input_reports/`, so they'll show up on first launch until you delete them or run everything from a different working directory.

 This is a local, single-user development tool — the dev server it runs on isn't hardened for multi-user or internet-facing use.
 If you want to expose it beyond your own machine, put a production WSGI server (gunicorn/waitress)